Facts and Frequently Asked Questions

 Students who meet the preferred application deadline (February 15) will be considered for merit-based scholarships.
 A student who is interested in being invited to the academic Competitive Scholarship Day (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and mark (on the Linfield Supplement form) the exams they are interested in sitting for.
 In order to be considered for need-based aid, students must file the Free Application for Federal Student Aid (FAFSA) by February 1.

 Can anyone participate in Competitive Scholarship Day?

 Competitive Scholarship Day (CSD) is a "by invitation only" on-campus scholarship program.
 Students must have submitted their applications and supporting materials by December 1 (postmark deadline).
-They must also indicate on the Common Application Supplement for Linfield that they wish to be considered for the program.
+They must also indicate within the Common Application member questions they wish to be considered for the program and indicate their exam preferences.
 Invited students will take one academic exam for the opportunity to earn a $12,000 - $20,000 scholarship.
 Each department offering an exam may award up to three scholarships.

 What is the FAFSA4caster and is it required?

 If you apply for admission under the Early Action deadline (November 15), you may choose to fill out the FAFSA4caster and provide your estimated Expected Family Contribution (EFC) to the Office of Financial Aid by December 15.
 Providing this information is optional and will allow students to receive an estimated need-based financial aid package in early January.
 All students will need to submit the FAFSA between January 1 and February 1 of their senior year to be considered for need-based financial aid.